- 10+ Guests Price as advertised*

 - 4-5 Guests +$1,500 per person to trip price*

 - 2-3 Guests +$2,500 per person to trip price*

-After a brief shuttle, you’ll arrive at Fisher Brothers Berry Farm in Shelburne where we'll kick off the week with a signature Trek Travel picnic prepared by your guides.
-At the farm, you'll meet the Castle family and learn about the variety of berries they grow and feature in their small batch Sisters of Anarchy Ice Cream.
-You'll even have a chance to pick berries and try your hand at making ice cream for dessert!
+After a brief shuttle, you’ll arrive at a local farm where we'll kick off the week with lunch featuring locally grown food.
 Afterwards, your guides will familiarize you with your Trek bicycle and make sure you have a comfortable fit before setting off on your first ride.
 You'll pedal through the countryside as you make your way to Basin Harbor on the shore of Lake Champlain.
 Explore the resort and get settled into your room before joining the group for social hour cruise on the Lake - be sure to ask your captain about the famous shipwrecks that have occurred nearby.
 After we dock, we'll enjoy a delicious dinner featuring local Vermont fare and your guides will fill you in on the details of the week to come!

 Shelburne to Vergennes

 Approximately 29 miles with 1,200 feet of climbing

 Approximately 7 miles with 300 feet of climbing